Irish language outside Ireland: North America

-In 1881, "An Gaodhal", the first newspaper anywhere which was largely in Irish, was founded as part of the Gaelic revival by the Philo-Celtic Society chapter in Brooklyn, New York.
-It continued appearing until 1904 and it's published contributions included many works of Irish folklore collected in both Ireland and the United States.
+In 1881, "An Gaodhal", the first newspaper anywhere which was largely in Irish, was founded as part of the Gaelic revival by Mícheál Ó Lócháin and the Philo-Celtic Society chapter in Brooklyn, New York.
+It continued appearing until 1904 and its published contributions included many works of Irish folklore collected in both Ireland and the United States.
 According to Tomás Ó hÍde, however, old issues of An Gaodhal, while a priceless resource, are very difficult for modern readers of Irish to understand due to the publishers' use of Gaelic type and an obsolete orthography.An Gaodhal, however, now has an on-line successor in An Gael, which is edited by American-born Irish-language essayist and poet Séamas Ó Neachtain.

 Many other Irish immigrant newspapers in the English language in the 19th and 20th century similarly added Irish language columns.

 The Philo-Celtic Society chapter in Boston published the bilingual newspaper, The Irish Echo, from 1886 to 1894.
 Every issue bore an Edmund Burke quote as the tagline, "No people will look forward to posterity who do not look backward to their ancestors."
 Every issue contained many works of Irish language literature and poetry submitted by Irish-Americans in and around Boston.
 Some were composed locally, but many others were transcribed and submitted from centuries-old heirloom Irish-language manuscripts which had been brought to the Boston area by recent immigrants.

 Also during the Gaelic revival, a regular Irish-language column titled Ón dhomhan diar, generally about the hardships faced by immigrants to the United States, was contributed to Patrick Pearse's An Claidheamh Soluis by Pádraig Ó hÉigeartaigh (1871–1936). Ó hÉigeartaigh, an immigrant from Uíbh Ráthach, County Kerry, worked in the clothing business and lived with his family in Springfield, Massachusetts. Ó hÉigeartaigh also wrote poetry for the same publication in Munster Irish.
 His poem Ochón! a Dhonncha ("My Sorrow, Dhonncha!"), a lament for the drowning of his six-year-old son on 22 August 1905, appeared in Pearse's magazine in 1906.
 Although the early authors of the Gaelic revival preferred to write in the literary language once common to both Ireland and Scotland and felt scorn for the oral poetry of the Gaeltachtaí, Ó hÉigeartaigh drew upon that very tradition to express his grief and proved that it could still be used effectively by a 20th-century poet. Ó hÉigeartaigh's lament for his son has a permanent place in the literary canon of Irish poetry in the Irish language and has been translated into English by both Patrick Pearse and Thomas Kinsella.